KBwT3swqW3/FC-Things/Binding Coils/binding_coils.md

 # FAQs
 ## Requirements/How to Unlock
+To partake in the event all that's required is that you have unlocked the ARR raid `The Binding Coil of Bahamut - Turn 1` the steps to accomplish that are outlined in the steps below

 ### Finish A Realm Reborn
 To unlock the Binding Coils of Bahamut you must first Complete the main ARR main story quest line `The Ultimate Weapon`, this is the final quest in the base ARR